TO CLARIFY THE PAYMENT

 Check and maintain electric fences.

 Let out in the morning and close in at night.

 Collect eggs (daily easter egg hunt!) and top up bedding.

-Feed and water twice daily.
+Feed and water daily.

 They also require cleaning out every one to two weeks.

 DOGS - specialist working dogs now mainly in retirement with special handling needs.

 Clean kennels daily; poo pick, then hose out once a week at least.

 Exercise on leads walked into the surrounding woods.
 If the temperatures permit we will mush with the huskies on a rig (wheeled sled).

 Weekly mantrailing training sessions for our dog in SAR training.